 Dr. Homsi specializes in melanoma and sarcoma and treats patients with advanced skin cancer and soft tissue and bone sarcomas.
-He is Co-Lead of the Melanoma Disease Oriented Team at UT Southwestern Medical Center’s Simmons Cancer Center, and Assistant Professor of Internal Medicine in Hematology/Oncology.
+He is Co-Lead of the Melanoma Disease Oriented Team at UT Southwestern Medical Center’s Simmons Cancer Center, and Associate Professor of Internal Medicine in Hematology/Oncology.
 The Simmons Comprehensive Cancer Center, the only NCI-designated Comprehensive Cancer Center in North Texas

 Dr Homsi believes in patient-centered care with an orientation toward the whole person.
 He is committed to quality care using evidence-based medicine when offering novel therapies.
 He is active in research related to melanoma and sarcoma with focus on immunotherapy and early phase clinical trials.
 His research has generated more than 40 publications that he has authored or co-authored, including many original articles.